6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 I thought to myself –with a sigh of relief– “Ok, we’re gunna be all right.”

-So we’re 3 ½ years in Yardley now (only one month open at my new shop and gallery, Krysset) and I can’t go anywhere without bumping into someone I know.
-Neighbors always say hi and people wave when you drive by.
-We’ve made some amazing friendships in our short time in Yardley and it generally feels really welcoming here.
+Now in 2024, we’re 6 years living in Yardley and I'm 2 1/2 years as the owner of Krysset.
+I can’t go anywhere without bumping into someone I know.
+Neighbors always say hi; people wave or beep when they drive by and conversations spark on the sidewalk and at thefarmer's market.
+We’ve made some amazing friendships in our time in Yardley and it generally feels really welcoming here.

-Teachers, business owners, politicians, artists, plumbers, contractors, hipsters & squares, liberals & conservatives, and yes, doctors, lawyers, and accountants, all call Yardley home.
+Teachers, business owners, J&J execs, tech workers, artists, plumbers, contractors, liberals and conservatives, doctors, lawyers, realtors, and accountants, all call Yardley home.

 From every walk of life, from every background, you’ll find it here with a touch of small-town Americana that can only be described as aspirational.